epccs/epccs/experience.md

 Electronics test and automation for on-site production

 - Implemented automated tests to process high-volume products.
-- Used Visual Basic to controlled GPIB and RS232 data acquisition instruments.
+- Wrote Visual Basic software that controlled GPIB and RS232 data acquisition instruments.
-- Used MS-SQL and VBA to implement a real-time statistical process control (SPC) web-based UX to monitor yield & CPK indexes.
+- Used MS-SQL and VBA to implement real-time statistical process control (SPC.)
+- Developed web-based UX to monitor yield & CPK indexes.